Azure-Samples/summarization-openai-python-promptflow/README.md

 **Congratulations!
 Your local dev environment is ready!**

-- Once you've launched your docker container environment you can proceed to [step 2](#step-2-create-azure-resource).
+- Once you've launched your docker container environment you can now [deploy this app](#deploying).

 #### Option 3: Local environment